ff0000-ad-tech/tmpl-standard-base/README.md

 #### Creative Server

-This platform will help you manage, compile, & package your volume of sizes/indexes.
+The Creative Server app will help you manage, compile, & package your volume of sizes/indexes.
 See the [README for Creative Server](https://github.com/ff0000-ad-tech/wp-creative-server/blob/master/README.md) for more info:

 #### FAT Framework